Philipst77/Philipst77/README.md

   🧠 Worked on the Hardware Security for Autonomous Systems project.
 Developed and tested robotic systems using C++, Python, ROS2; focused on real-time data handling, control, and cybersecurity for autonomous platforms.

 - **Autonomous Robotics Hardware Security Intern @ Spire Lab**
-  🤖 Designed autonomous ground robots with Raspberry Pi, implemented SLAM mapping, and led penetration testing to expose vulnerabilities in robot comms and navigation systems.
+  🤖 Designed autonomous ground robots with Raspberry Pi implemented SLAM mapping, and led penetration testing to expose vulnerabilities in robot comms and navigation systems.

 ---